 Students in organizational behavior are enrolled in and receive their degree from the Graduate School of Arts and Sciences and work with faculty from both the Faculty of Arts and Sciences and Harvard Business School (HBS).
 GSAS has offered PhD programs in collaboration with HBS since 1916.
 In addition to organizational behavior, GSAS and HBS collaborate on the programs in Business Economics, Business Administration, and Health Policy (Management Track).

 Areas of Study

 Students in organizational behavior specialize in micro-organizational behavior or sociology, receiving core disciplinary training in either psychology or sociology and gain knowledge of existing research and theory about organizations through advanced coursework in organizational behavior.
-The sociology track deals with the macro aspects of organizational behavior.
-It focuses primarily on organizational processes and structures and on organizations in relation to their environments.
-Students also become familiar with some of the more micro issues emphasized within the micro-organizational track.
-The micro-organizational track is for students who wish to concentrate on the psychological aspects of organizational behavior.
-The primary focus is on the psychology of individuals as they engage in decisionmaking, interpersonal relations, and small group activities.
+The sociology track deals with the macro aspects of organizational behavior, focusing primarily on organizational processes and structures and on organizations in relation to their environments.
+Students also become familiar with some of the more micro issues emphasized within the micro-organizational behavior track, which is for students who wish to concentrate on the psychological aspects of organizational behavior.
+The primary focus is on the psychology of individuals as they engage in decision making, interpersonal relations, and small group activities.
 Students also become familiar with some of the more macro issues emphasized within the sociology track.

 Please review GSAS admissions requirements and other information before applying.
 You can find degree program specific admissions requirements below and access additional guidance on applying from the Department of Organizational Behavior.

 Applicants with bachelor’s degrees in the social sciences, engineering, sciences, as well as business are encouraged to apply.

 Applicants are required to take the GRE or GMAT.